 - The number of regular members at any one time shall not be fewer than twenty-five (25) nor more than fifty (50).

-- No more than two regular members representing the same corporation, institution or organization may serve on the Board simultaneously.
-The membership should be representative of the business community
+- It is the intention of the Dean and the officers of the Board (Chair and Vice Chair) to maintain diversity of membership, involving members who bring to the Board a broad array of professional experience across varied industries and disciplines.
+No more than two regular members representing the same corporation, institution, or organization may serve on the Board simultaneously.
+The membership should be representative of the business community.

 Appointment of Members

 - Recommendations for membership may be made by the business community at large.

 - Selection of regular members will be made by the Dean of the College with the advice of the members of the Board Steering Committee.